rfmaynard/Accel-MagnetoMeter/README.md

 your own Fritzing design, please double check that it has the correct connections.

-1. Get your Sensor, copper wire, wire stripper, the 8-pin that came with the sensor, your PCB, and soldering iron.
+1. Gather your LSM303 sensor, copper wire, wire stripper, the 8-pin that came with the sensor, your PCB, solder, and soldering iron.

 ![](https://github.com/rfmaynard/Accel-MagnetoMeter/blob/master/images/8pin.png)

-2. Solder your 8-pin that came with your sensor, pictured above, to your LSM303.
+1. Solder your 8-pin that came with your sensor, pictured above, to your LSM303.
 Put the longer end of the 8-pin into your breadboard and place your sensor holes into the upright pins and solder all of the pins.
 This will ensure your sensor doesn’t move too much during soldering and a sturdy